semanticdata/dotfiles/README.md

 | [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive)                                                   | A Git wrapper so awesome, it should be illegal.                      |
 | [vim-telescope/telescope-fzf-native.nvim](https://github.com/nvim-telescope/telescope-fzf-native.nvim)        | Find, Filter, Preview, Pick.
 All lua, all the time.                  |
 | [wellle/targets.vim](https://github.com/wellle/targets.vim)                                                   | Vim plugin that provides additional text objects.                    |

+## License

+Source code in this repository is available under the [MIT](LICENSE) license.
+You are free to use this code however you see fit.
+That said, some acknowledgement would be well received.